itpartnersillinois/impactreport2/graduate-programs.md

 * Special Education

 **Degrees offered:**
-* Certificate of Advanced Study (CAS)
+* Certificate of Advanced Study
-* Doctorate of Education
+* Doctor of Education
-* Doctorate of Philosophy
+* Doctor of Philosophy
 * Master of Arts
 * Master of Education
 * Master of Science